GIScience/ohsome-planet/README.md

     --output out-karlsruhe \
     --overwrite
 ```
 The parameters `--country-file`, `--output` and `--overwrite` are optional.
 To see all available parameters, call the tool with `--help` parameter.

 ## Output Structure

+When using a history PBF file, the output files are split into `history` and `latest` contributions.
+All contributions which are a) not deleted and b) visible in OSM at the timestamp of the extract are considered as `latest`.
+The remaining contributions, e.g. deleted or old versions, are considered as `history`.

 ```
-out-karlsruhe
-    contributions/latest
-    minorNodes/
-    minorWays/
-    node-000.parquet
-    node-001.parquet
+out-karlruhe
+├── contributions
+│   ├── history
+│   │   ├── node-0-163811-history.parquet
+│   │   ├── ...
+│   │   ├── way-0-2496473-history.parquet
+│   │   ├── ...
+│   │   ├── relation-0-12345-history.parquet
+│   │   └── ...
+│   └── latest
+│       ├── node-0-163811-latest.parquet
-    ...
+│       ├── ...
-    relation-000.parquet
-    relation-001.parquet
+│       ├── way-0-2496473-latest.parquet
-    ...
+│       ├── ...
-    way-000.parquet
-    way-001.parquet
+│       ├── relation-0-12345-latest.parquet
-    ...
+│       └── ...
+├── minorNodes (rocksdb)
+└── minorWays (rocksdb)
 ```

 ## Inspect Results